aristanetworks/avd/ansible_collections/arista/avd/examples/README.md

 ## AVD Playground

+AVD playground is an interactive Cloud-based lab environment sponsored by Arista.
+It's enough to authenticate on [labs.arista.com](https://labs.arista.com) and click the button below to start the lab.

+[Start AVD Playground :octicons-play-16:](https://labs.arista.com/launch?lab_type=avd-playground&origin=tech-lib){ .md-button .md-button--primary target=_blank}

+Once the playground will be ready to use, the interactive menu at the bottom of the [Code-server](https://github.com/coder/code-server) UI to pick the AVD release and the example you want to test.
+Some examples and older AVD releases may not have lab definitions, in that case the lab selector menu will ask your for a different choice.
+Please select post 6.0 releases only.

+Once you select an example supported by a lab definition, it will be extracted to the [Code-server](https://github.com/coder/code-server) workspace.
+Open a new terminal ant type `make start` to start the lab.

 ## AVD as Reference Inventory

 If you don't have access to AVD playgrounds, it's enough to build a working Ansible environment with AVD collection installed to start testing examples.